Hear!

 It's not easy to generate a piano sound using pure sine frequencies, but there are other ways we can oscillate a loud-speaker, letting us to get more creative and generate sounds that are more interesting and weird.

-Imagine sharp jumpings to -1 and +1 instead of smoothly going up and down like a sine wave.
+As an example, imagine sharp jumpings to -1 and +1 instead of smoothly going up and down like a sine wave.
 This will make a square wave that feels very differently.
 Square-waves have vintage feeling, since the game consoles back then didn't have speakers with enough precision for generating sound with needing smoother movement of the speaker's magnetic plate.
 All they could do was to sharply pull and push the magnetic plate!

 Engineering is all about making new things, by gluing already existing things together.
 When synthesizing a sound, the "things" that are being glued together are math functions that produce intensity samples given time.
 Let's call these functions samplers.

 So far, we have been putting all of the sound sampling logic inside a single f function.
 In case f was simply generating a sine wave, any change on the frequency of the wave would need direct changes in the definition of the f function.
-A nicer, more engineer-friendly (!) approach would be to define some primitive samplers and provide toolings for combining them together and making new samplers (Remember chapter 1, where we defined transistors as primitive elements and started building logic gates and more complex circuits on top of them).
+A nicer, more engineer-friendly (!) approach would be to define some primitive samplers and provide toolings for combining them together and making new samplers (Like chapter 1, where we defined transistors as primitive elements and started building logic gates and more complex circuits on top of them).
 In case of producing sound samples, periodic functions like sine-wave generators are basic enough to be considered primitive.
 Since these functions are kind of oscillating your speaker, we call them oscillators!

 Unfortunately there isn't a single sine-wave oscillator since sine-wave oscillators with different frequencies are different and thus sound different.
 Creating a new function for each of the frequencies is neither practical nor smart, so, thanks to Python we are able to define a function that is able to get a frequency as an input and return a sampler function as its output!